binkley/homebrewery-files/witch.md

 You can empower your _Hex_ with Final Words twice, and you regain all expended uses when you finish a long rest.

+#### Level 20: Indomitable Will

+_A Witch masters their own mind, bows to no king, fears no shadow, and bends to no enchantments._

+Your wisdom and presence have reached their fullest strength.

+- Your Wisdom score increases by 2, to a maximum of 23.
+- You are immune to the **Charmed** and **Frightened** conditions.
+- You have **advantage on all saving throws** against Enchantment spells and effects.
+On a successful save, you ignore the effect entirely, as if it never touched your mind.

 ## Witch Spell List

 Not just a plain list, but some description how to use, and why a Witch knows these.